My Role

 To address key information gaps, I designed onboarding pages that clarified the internship process, answered common questions, and provided clear next steps so providers could move forward without needing to contact the onboarding coordinator.

-After interviewing five providers and synthesizing insights, we identified recurring concerns around intern matching, job readiness, and visibility into intern backgrounds, none of which were addressed in the current portal.
+The interviews surfaced recurring concerns around intern matching, job readiness, and visibility into intern backgrounds, none of which were addressed in the current portal.
 Returning providers also had no clear way to extend placements online and were required to call for next steps.

 Research Synthesis